 Ear infections are common among kids and, often, painful.
 Find out what causes them and how they’re treated.

-Mononucleosis (mono) is an infection that causes flu-like symptoms.
-It usually goes away on its own in a few weeks with the help of plenty of fluids and rest.
+Mononucleosis is an infection that causes flu-like symptoms.
+It often goes away in a few weeks with fluids and rest.

 All kids get a fever from time to time.
 Find out about taking your child’s temperature, safely and accurately.